-Generally speaking, any transfer function that describes a causal LTI system can be written as a product of its minimum-phase version and its all-pass version [17].
+Generally speaking, any transfer function that describes a causal LTI system can be written as a product of a minimum-phase component and an all-pass component [19].
 Minimum-phase transfer functions have all of their poles and zeros inside the unit circle of the z-plane.
-All-pass functions have a unit magnitude response and are therefore regarded as a pure delay for linear phase systems.
-One method for obtaining minimum-phase components is done by computing the complex cepstrum (the inverse Fourier transform of the log of the original spectrum) and reflecting anticausal components across the time = 0 axis to make them causal [18].
+All-pass functions are characterized by a unit magnitude response.
+In 1995, Kulkarni et al. argued that subtle variations in the phase component of the all-pass factor of an HRTF are perceptually irrelevant when binaural synthesis is performed from a fixed direction [20].
+In that case, it is justified to model an HRTF as a minimumphase function plus a pure-delay component.
+One method for obtaining minimum-phase components is done by computing the complex cepstrum (the inverse Fourier transform of the log of the original spectrum) and reflecting anticausal components across the time = 0 axis to make them causal [21].
 In other words, zeros and poles lying outside the unit circle are shifted to their conjugate reciprocals which lie inside the unit circle.
-Then, the all-pass component can be computed as the ratio of the original spectrum and minimum-phase component.
+Then, the all-pass component can be computed as the ratio of the original spectrum and minimumphase component.